jeka-dev/jeka/README.md

   Simply commit or tag repository to publish application.

+ - **Centralize build logic**

+   Define project build and CI/CD logic in one place, and reuse across all your organization.

 - **Make Java fun for newcomers**

   Say goodbye to learning legacy build tools and grappling with JDKs when starting with Java.